seanjensengrey/colony-js/README.md

 ## Lua Interop

-Interop between JavaScript and Lua works seamlessly, with some caveats:
+Interop between JavaScript and Lua works seamlessly, as Colony compiles to pure Lua code.
+Be aware of language caveats:

 1. JavaScript methods compiled to Lua have an implicit `this` argument as the first parameter.
     * Lua functions which call JavaScript function should pass a `this` object (which may be null) as the first parameter.